Jane (2022 film)

 Jane is a 2022 American psychological thriller film directed by Sabrina Jaglom and written by Jaglom and Rishi Rajani.
 The film stars Madelaine Petsch, Chloe Bailey, and Melissa Leo.

-The film was released in select theaters on August 26, 2022, by Blue Fox Entertainment and via streaming on September 16, 2022, on Creator+.
+The film was released in select theaters in the United States on August 26, 2022, by Blue Fox Entertainment and via streaming on September 16, 2022, on Creator+.

 Plot

 Ambitious high school senior Olivia Brooks struggles with grief from the recent loss of a friend.
 When she gets deferred from her dream college, she begins to spiral and experiences a series of increasingly frightening panic attacks.
 In an attempt to regain some sense of control, she embarks on a social media-fueled rampage against those who stand in the way of her success.
 But as things escalate, she is forced to confront and ultimately embrace her darkest impulses in order to get ahead.